zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-3.md

 ## TDD

-TDD (Test-Driven Development) is where you write a bunch of tests, ensure they fail—because code to satisfy them isn't there yet—and then you write code until the tests succeed.
+TDD (Test-Driven Development) is where you write a bunch of tests before you write the actual code, ensure they fail—because code to satisfy them isn't there yet—and then you write code until the tests succeed.
 Now you can safely refactor your code or add new features without worrying you'll break something.
 Rinse and repeat.